-On completion of a reimbursement decision, within the written notification to the Customer, the Firm should provide guidance advising the Customer of their right to make a DISP Complaint to both the sending and receiving Firm and the process to follow should they wish to do so.
+R4(1) On completion of a reimbursement decision, the Firm should issue a written notification to the Customer.
+Within the written notification to the Customer, the Firm should: (a) set out the reason for the reimbursement decision.
+If the Firm decides not to fully reimburse a customer by relying on an exception under R2(1), it should provide a clear explanation to the Customer that sets out why they have not been fully reimbursed and the information used by the Firm to reach the decision.
+(See also GO12). (b) provide guidance advising the Customer of their right to make a DISP Complaint to both the sending and receiving Firm and the process to follow should they wish to do so.